drcjar/ipfjes-thesis/source/12_chapter_4.md

    [@Rasmuson2014]

-### Job-exposure matrices
+#### Job-exposure matrices

 [@Oyen2015][@Peters2016]
+[@Ahrens1993] pros/cons jems
+[@Orlowski1993] source of error jems

+what are jems

+asbestos examples

+what are their strenghts and weakness

+research and clinical utility

+#### Proportional mortality ratios for pleural mesothelioma

 One recent novel JEM[@Rake2009] assigned risk of exposure using occupational mortality statistics for pleural mesothelioma.
 Because pleural mesothelioma in men is nearly entirely attributable to occupational asbestos exposure, pleural mesothelioma is rapidly fatal, and death certificates record occupation in addition to cause of death, the proportional mortality ratio for pleural mesothelioma (number of deaths due to pleural mesothelioma/total number of deaths) can serve as proxy for average asbestos exposure in a particular occupation.

-#### Proportional mortality ratios for pleural mesothelioma
+? stick in table of PMRs

-add 'validation' thingy with lung bx
+add 'validation' thingy with lung bx [gilham etc]

+#### Exposure modelling approaches

+what are exposure model approaches

+what are their strenghts and weakness

+research and clinical utility

+asbestos examples

+Exposure modelling approaches typically modify existing measurment data on the basis of exposure determinant knowledge.

+A common conceptual framework for this is the source-receptor model (link a pic).

+source receptor model e.g [@Tielemans2008] ?smith

+Temporal trends seen in the limit of detection (LOD) data in exposure databases tend to track regulatory controls and can be used to estimate historic exposure levels in the absebce of data by interpolation.[@Chung2015]

-### Self-reported exposure
+#### Self-reported exposure

+what are self reported exposures

+strengths and weakness

+research and clinical utlity

 [@Gramond2012] good overview of shortcomings of this approach.

 ## Discussion